 The Input Party is a research project about how personal referential image archives become part of the process of artists and designers.

 In 2015 the Input Party was initiated by visual artist Rachel Sellem and image researcher Elki Boerdam.
-They both felt the need to continue the conversation about their work and about art after the academie.
-To make these often vulnerable conversations more accessible, they invited varying groups of creators to their own studio.
-Each participant was asked to physically bring 15 referential images from their own archives, which were placed on the table and functioned as guides of the conversation.
+They both felt the need to continue the conversation about their work and about art after the academic setting.
+They invited varying groups of creators to their studio and asked each participant to bring 10-15 printed referential images from their own archives, which were placed on the table and functioned as guides of the conversation.

-Since then, the Input Party has organized several of these gatherings and has realized a work period in 2017, in which seven artists developed new work through the Input Party method.
+Since then, these Input Parties are organized sporadically.
+In 2017 the Input Party also realized a work period, in which seven artists developed new work through the Input Party method.
 This resulted in the exhibition A Visual Conversation, presented in exhibition space NEVERNEVERLAND in Amsterdam.